 The governance/nominating committee will regularly assess whether the size of our board is appropriate, and whether any vacancies on our board are expected due to retirement or otherwise.
 In addition, the governance/nominating committee periodically assesses the experience, qualifications, attributes and skills of the independent directors to determine if there are gaps that the board should seek to fill.
-In the event that vacancies are anticipated, or otherwise arise, the governance/nominating committee will consider various potential candidates who may come to the governance/ nominating committee's attention through professional search firms, shareholders or other persons.
+In the event that vacancies are anticipated, or otherwise arise, the governance/nominating committee will consider various potential candidates who may come to the governance/nominating committee will consider various potential candidates or other persons.
 Alternatively, the governance/nominating committee may recommend a reduction in the size of the board.
 Each candidate brought to the attention of the governance/nominating committee, regardless of who recommended such candidate, will be considered on the basis of the criteria set forth above.

-In connection with our commitment to strong governance practices that deliver value to our shareholders, the governance/nominating committee hired third-party consultants to assist in an additional evaluation of the experience, qualifications, attributes and skills of the members of the board and conduct an extensive and careful search to identify board candidates with highly additive skills and relevant experience to guide the Company's ongoing transformation and maximize board effectiveness.
-However, the governance/nominating committee does not expect to complete this process by the date of the annual meeting.
+The governance/nominating committee is in the process of identifying a qualified board candidate to increase the board membership to eight.
+In connection with our commitment to strong governance practices that deliver value to our shareholders, the governance/nominating committee hired a third-party consultant to assist in an additional evaluation of the experience, qualifications, attributes and skills of the members of the board.
+Such third-party consultant is assisting the governance/nominating committee with an extensive and careful search to identify board candidates with highly additive skills and relevant experience to guide the Company's ongoing transformation and maximize board effectiveness.
+The governance/nominating committee does not expect to complete this process by the date of the annual meeting.

 In accordance with its charter, the governance/nominating committee will consider candidates proposed for nomination by our shareholders.
-Shareholders may propose candidates for consideration by the governance/nominating committee by submitting the names and supporting information to: % Corporate Secretary, Sterling Construction Company, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
-No shareholder nominations were received for the 2022 annual meeting.
+Shareholders may propose candidates for consideration by the governance/nominating committee by submitting the names and supporting information to: % Corporate Secretary, Sterling Infrastructure, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
+No shareholder nominations were received for the 2023 annual meeting.

 In addition, our bylaws permit shareholders to nominate candidates for consideration at next year's annual shareholder meeting.
-Any nomination must be in writing and received by our corporate secretary at our principal executive offices no later than February 3, 2023.
-If the date of next year's annual meeting is moved to a date more than 30 days before or 90 days after the anniversary of this year's annual meeting, the nomination must be received no later than 90 days prior to the date of the 2023 annual meeting or 10 days following the public announcement of the date of the 2023 annual meeting.
+Any nomination must be in writing and received by our corporate secretary at our principal executive offices no later than February 2, 2024.
+If the date of next year's annual meeting is moved to a date more than 30 days before or 90 days after the anniversary of this year's annual meeting, the nomination must be received no later than 90 days prior to the date of the 2024 annual meeting or 10 days following the public announcement of the date of the 2024 annual meeting.
 Any shareholder submitting a nomination under our bylaws must comply with the requirement provided in the bylaws including providing: (a) all information relating to the nominee that is required to be disclosed in solicitations of proxies for election of directors pursuant to Regulation 14A under the Exchange Act (including such nominee's written consent to being named in the proxy statement as a nominee and to serve as a director if elected); and (b) the name and address (as they appear on the Company's books) of the nominating shareholder and the class and number of shares beneficially owned by such shareholder.